 The Flash memory increases EPROM and ROM functionality by in-circuit electrical erasure and programming.
-The high voltage needed for programming or erasing Flash cells is generated on-chip using the standard V{DD} voltage, made possible by the internal charge pump.
-Thus, the AT89C51SND1C can be programmed using only one voltage and allows In-application software programming.
+The high voltage needed for programming or erasing Flash cells is generated onchip using the standard V{DD} voltage, made possible by the internal charge pump.
+Thus, the AT89C5132 can be programmed using only one voltage and allows in application software programming.
 Hardware programming mode is also available using common programming tools.
 See the application note 'Programming T89C51x and AT89C51x with Device Programmers'.

-The AT89C51SND1C implements an additional 4K Bytes of on-chip boot Flash memory provided in Flash memory.
-This boot memory is delivered programmed with a standard boot loader software allowing In-System Programming (ISP).
-It also contains some Application Programming Interface routines named API routines allowing In Application Programming (IAP) by using user's own boot loader.
+The AT89C5132 implements an additional 4K Bytes of on-chip boot Flash memory provided in Flash memory.
+This boot memory is delivered programmed with a standard bootloader software allowing In-System Programming (ISP).
+It also contains some Application Programming Interfaces (API), allowing In Application Programming (IAP) by using user's own bootloader.

-6.1 ROMLESS Memory Architecture
+7.1 Flash Memory Architecture

-As shown in Figure 6-2 the AT80C51SND1C external memory is composed of one space detailed in the following paragraph.
+As shown in Figure 7-2 the AT89C5132 Flash memory is composed of four spaces detailed in the following paragraphs.

-6.1.1 User Space
+7.1.1 User Space